Second-order models and traffic data from mobile sensors: Estimating Eulerian quantities

 \section{Estimating Eulerian quantities}

-The previous section is mainly concerned with traffic quantities attached to a Lagrangian particle (moving vehicle).
-It would be desirable to further explore the effect of under sampling in an Eulerian framework, that is, we will look at traffic quantities with fixed locations.
-We are also prompted to examine how the estimating error depends on the penetration rate of probe vehicles (mobile sensors).
-The Eulerian traffic quantities of interest in this section are: vehicle density, and aggregated emission and fuel consumption rates.
+The previous section is mainly concerned with traffic quantities associated with a Lagrangian particle; i.e. a moving car.
+It would be desirable to further explore the effect of under sampling in an Eulerian framework; that is, we will study traffic quantities represented on the spatial-temporal domain.
+We are also prompted to examine how the estimating error depends on the penetration rate of probe vehicles (mobile sensors), in addition to the sampling frequency.
+The Eulerian traffic quantities studied in this section include vehicle density and deviation.
+Vehicle emission rate will be studied in the next Section.